-We expect the new structures will strengthen the links with local partners in close vicinity (Fraunhofer Institute for Marine Biotechnology, new Fraunhofer Project group on Medical Image Registration).
+We expect the new structures will strengthen the links with local partners in close vicinity (Fraunhofer Institute for Marine Biotechnology, new Fraunhofer Project Group on Medical Image Registration).
 This will lead to the set-up of a science campus with a very clear and unique research focus.
 Amongst the local partners on this science campus, the university is responsible for providing all PhD programmes.
-The structures set up so far in the Graduate School will thus be expanded towards covering all graduate affairs on this new science campus.
-A first example for the successful extension of the new structures set up by the Graduate School is the LUMEN programme.
-This new programme was set up in 2011 and is funded by the federal research ministry of Germany, BMBF.
-The funding volume is 1.8 million euros.
-The goal of this programme is to provide new interdisciplinary PhD programmes between universities of applied sciences and research universities.
+The structures set up in the graduate school will thus be expanded towards covering all graduate affairs on this new science campus.
+A first example for the successful extension of the new structures set up by the graduate school is the LUMEN programme.
+This new programme was set up in 2011 and is funded by the federal research ministry of Germany, BMBF, with a funding volume of 1.8 million euros as part of their effort to encourage interdisciplinary PhD programmes between universities of applied sciences and research universities.
 The LUMEN programme addresses research in cardiovascular disease.
-Starting in 2011, doctoral students in this new programme are expected to enrol in the graduate school, and work under the supervision agreements set up by the graduate school.
+Starting in 2011, doctoral students in this new programme are expected to enrol in the graduate school and work under the supervision agreements set up by the graduate school.

-A second example is the new centre on brain, behaviour and metabolism.
-Researchers active in the graduate school have acquired funding for this new centre, including funding for a new building for on campus.
-Students in the graduate school will use the laboratory and office space in the new centre and work with its researchers.
+A second example is the new research center on brain, behaviour and metabolism.
+Researchers active in the graduate school have acquired funding for this new center, including funding for a new building for on campus.
+Students in the graduate school will use the laboratory and office space in the new center and work with its researchers.

-Under this proposal, we intend to develop measures for early qualification of young researchers.
+Under this renewal proposal, we intend to develop measures for early qualification of young researchers.
 This includes preparation for an academic career or a career in research during the PhD phase.
-Measures implemented here are expected to become part of the entire PhD programmes on the new science campus.
+Measures implemented here are expected to become part of the all PhD programmes of the science campus.

 The graduate school has had a major influence on the graduation system of the university.
-According to the statutes and exam regulations for the graduate school (approved in 2008/2009, see above, page 4) the following new principles were set forth:
+According to the statutes and exam regulations for the graduate school (approved in 2008/2009, see page 4) the following new principles were set forth:

 (1) Interdisciplinary curricula with supervision agreements.
-Doctoral curricula for the two programmes were set up with individualized qualification programmes.
+Doctoral curricula for the two research programmes were set up with individualized qualification programmes.
 Joint supervision by two principal investigators allows for addressing the different academic and international backgrounds as well as different entry levels of students.

 (2) Fast track PhD programmes.
 Students with a bachelor’s degree and an outstanding academic record can directly enter the PhD programmes of the school, and specific curricula were set forth for such cases.